sam-thetutor/ArticleLab/JunoArticle.md

   ]
 ```

+This file holds our sample article data that we are using for this project.

 If all the above steps are successfull, your project should look like this in the browser

 ![local project](https://a2ede-rqaaa-aaaal-ai6sq-cai.raw.icp0.io/uploads/local.1351.693.PNG)